yehia67/documentation/iri/0.1/how-to-guides/subscribe-to-events-in-the-iri.md

 # Subscribe to events in the IRI

-**All IRI nodes have the option to allow clients to subscribe to its events.**
+**If an IRI node has the ZMQ port enabled, you can subscribe to events such as transaction confirmations.
+These events give you real-time data from an IOTA network.**

 You may want to subscribe to events in the [zero message queue (ZMQ)](concepts/zero-message-queue.md) to do the following: